magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Search Along Route](SearchAlongRoute) - Start simulation between 2 landmarks.
 Search for gas stations along the route if the search button is pressed.
 * [Social Report](SocialReport) - Waits for a valid position.
 Submit a social report.
 * [Speed Watcher](SpeedWatcher) - Start simulation between 2 given landmarks.
 Display the current speed and the legal speed limit.
-* [Tutorial Demo App](TutorialAppKotlin) - Presents how you can perform a search, download a map, change the map style, make a route from point A to point B and more.
+* [Voice Downloading](VoiceDownloading) - Gather the list of available voices; download first available voice.
-* [Voices](Voices) - Gather the list of available voices; download first available voice.
+* [Voice Instructions Route Simulation](VoiceInstrRouteSimulation) - Start simulation between 2 given landmarks if any route can be calculated; use TTS to play navigation instructions.
 * [What's Nearby](WhatsNearby) - Searches all landmarks near current position; display a list of found landmarks.
 * [What's Nearby Category](WhatsNearbyCategory) - Searches all landmarks of a specific category near current position; display a list of found landmarks.